charlestw127/CS-4375-Machine-Learning/README.md

-# Charles Wallis
+# Machine Learning
-This is a Course Repository for CS 4375, with Portfolio Projects created for Machine Learning
+This is a Course Repository for Charles Wallis, with Portfolio Projects created for Machine Learning

 ### Index: